21 Reasons to Start a Job in Diagnostic Medical Sonography

 18. Internships Prepare You for the Real World

-Internships in accredited diagnostic medical sonography programs don’t include making coffee or filing boring reports.
-Instead, you’ll be applying the real world skills you’ve learned in a clinical environment alongside experienced professional mentors.
+Internships in accredited sonography programs don’t include making coffee or filing boring reports.
+Under the supervision of experienced professional mentors, you’ll apply real-world skills in a clinical environment.

-Working with seasoned professionals offers you the chance to learn from the best, ask questions, and get a glimpse of daily life on the job.
-When you take on your first job, you will be far more confident and capable (thanks to the practical experience you’ve acquired).
+Working with seasoned professionals means that you’ll learn from the best, get to ask questions, and have a glimpse at daily life on the job.
+When you take on your first job, you’ll be far more confident and capable.

 19. Ultrasound Technologists Have Job Security

 It is often possible to work part-time – or even hourly – as an ultrasound tech.
-Hospitals and imaging centers typically want to hire DMS techs for full-time positions, but this is great for job security and benefits.
+It’s important to remember, however, that hospitals and imaging centers typically want to hire DMS techs for full-time positions (but this is great for job security and benefits).

 20. Your Office Could Be Close to Home

-The good news: Whether you live in a busy urban hospital or a rural clinic, your skills are needed everywhere.
+Whether you live in a busy urban hospital or a rural clinic, your skills are needed everywhere.
 It won’t be difficult to find sonographer jobs close to home.
+Fun fact: Ultrasound jobs in New Jersey are in abundance.

 21. It’s the Kind of Job You Can Brag About

-When you complete a DMS training program, your experience sets you apart from many people, and your ability to use new technology puts you at the forefront of the allied healthcare sector.
+When you complete a DMS training program, your experience sets you apart from many people.
+What’s more, your ability to use modern technology puts you at the forefront of the allied healthcare sector.
 Having such a unique and important job is a real reason to be proud!